iamdejan/portfolio-gokarna-blog/content/posts/20210621_the_magic_of_haversine_distance.md

 ![Distance formula given central angle and radius.
 Generated by CODECOGS.](https://miro.medium.com/v2/resize:fit:480/format:webp/1*KcCPMpAzHn4T1g-bYJ1EYA.png)

-Now, we need to find the value of Θ and r, in this case earth’s radius.
-We know that earth’s radius (on average) is 6371 km.
+Now, we need to find the value of Θ and r, in this case earth's radius.
+We know that earth's radius (on average) is 6371 km.
 Now, we need to find the central angle.

 To find out central angle, we need to know about Haversine Formula, which is to calculate haversine of central angle.
 The Haversine Formula is defined like this: